 - Note: a candidate may also submit their flyer in black and white for printing in the black and white candidate booklet.

 The photo will be posted on the ETT website.
-Failure to provide a photo for the website will result in “No photo available” comment posted on the candidate’s webpage in lieu of a photograph.
+Failure to have a photo taken by the official photographer or to provide a photo for the website will result in a “No photo available” comment posted on the candidate’s webpage in lieu of a photograph.

 Each candidate may provide a statement for the ETT website.
 Failure to provide a statement for the website will result in “No statement available” comment posted on the candidate’s webpage in lieu of a statement.